Hetalbenvirani/seng637-a2/Assignment2.md

 2. After you documented your test plan, you should discuss in your report how you are designing the test cases (recall the “test-case design” lectures from the class).
 Since you are given the requirements only, you should apply black-box test-case design techniques such equivalence classes, boundary value analysis, etc..
 When applying these techniques, make sure to explicitly follow the steps discussed in the class, e.g., first derive the domain for each input variable, then the equivalence classes, etc. You should ensure that the requirements are adequately tested.

-3. Carry out your test plan and create your test-cases on paper (your lab report) first. **To keep your workload manageable, we would like you to create test cases for all 5 methods of org.jfree.data.DataUtilities and choose 5 out of 15 methods for org.jfree.data.Range.**
+3. Carry out your test plan and create your test-cases on paper (your lab report) first. **To keep your workload manageable, we would like you to create test cases for all 5 methods of org.jfree.data.DataUtilities and  5 out of 15 methods for org.jfree.data.Range including**:
+   - shift(Range base, double delta, boolean allowZeroCrossing)
+   - isNaNRange()
+   - expandToInclude(Range range, double value)
+   - combineIgnoringNaN(Range range1, Range range2)
+   - intersects(double b0, double b1)

 ### 2.2.4 Write your Test Code based on your Test-case Design